 In addition, DMOs have little or no control over Price and Place which are factors outside their scope.

 This leaves the last of the 4 Ps – Product.

 In order to maintain healthy and sustainable tourism, benefiting society as a whole, DMOs are starting to focus on product and brand management.
 Meaning they define and regulate tourism products and create a compelling image of their country, city or region.

-Not only that, but DMOs now have an expanding role which requires them to take leadership in connecting all stakeholders: the public and private sectors, the local community and the end customers.
+Not only that, but DMOs now have an expanding role that requires them to take leadership in connecting all stakeholders: the public and private sectors, the local community, and the end customers.